cqin211/cqin211.github.io/_pages/about.md

 [Google Scholar](https://scholar.google.com/citations?user=BpXNPtQAAAAJ&hl=en) | [LinkedIn](https://www.linkedin.com/in/chao-qin-b954228b/)

-I am on the 2025–2026 academic job market (for the first time).
+On the 2025–2026 academic job market, for the first time
 ======

-Selected upcoming events
+Upcoming events
 ======
+Oral presentation, Cornell Young Researchers Workshop, 2025<br>
+Stanford University, UC San Diego, and UChicago Rising Stars in Data Science, 2025.

 Selected past events
 ======
+Mini-course, Northwestern Kellogg Operations, 2025<br>
+Biostatistics seminar, University of California, Berkeley, 2025 Econometrics seminar, University of Southern California, 2024

 <!-- llllllThis is the front page of a website that is powered by the [academicpages template](https://github.com/academicpages/academicpages.github.io) and hosted on GitHub pages.
 [GitHub pages](https://pages.github.com) is a free service in which websites are built and hosted from code and data stored in a GitHub repository, automatically updating when a new commit is made to the respository.
 This template was forked from the [Minimal Mistakes Jekyll Theme](https://mmistakes.github.io/minimal-mistakes/) created by Michael Rose, and then extended to support the kinds of content that academics have: publications, talks, teaching, a portfolio, blog posts, and a dynamically-generated CV.
 You can fork [this repository](https://github.com/academicpages/academicpages.github.io) right now, modify the configuration and markdown files, add your own PDFs and other content, and have your own site for free, with no ads!
 An older version of this template powers my own personal website at [stuartgeiger.com](http://stuartgeiger.com), which uses [this Github repository](https://github.com/staeiou/staeiou.github.io).